 Welcome to Barn Owl Class!

-Barn Owl Class is a Reception class which is taught by Miss Nelson and supported by Mrs Saxby.
+Barn Owl Class is the schools Reception class taught by class teacher Miss Gerrard and supported by Miss Blake.
 The classroom is opposite the main building and looks out over the school field and the picturesque Quantock hills.

 We believe that children learn best through a range of experiences which are closely matched to their individual needs and interests.
 Our aim is for the children to become confident, happy and independent learners.